electron/packager/readme.md

 `version` - *String*

-  Electron version (without the 'v') - for example, [`0.33.9`](https://github.com/atom/electron/releases/tag/v0.33.9).
+  The Electron version with which the app is built (without the leading 'v') - for example, [`0.33.9`](https://github.com/atom/electron/releases/tag/v0.33.9).
 See [Electron releases](https://github.com/atom/electron/releases) for valid versions.

 **Optional**